10 Techniques to Solve Imbalanced Classes in Machine Learning (Updated 2025)

 Most machine learning algorithms work best when the number of samples in each class is about equal.
 This is because most algorithms are designed to maximize accuracy and reduce errors.

-However, if the dataframe has imbalanced classes, then In such cases, you get a pretty high accuracy just by predicting the majority class, but you fail to capture the minority class, which is most often the point of creating the model in the first place.
+However, if the dataframes has imbalanced classes, then In such cases, you get a pretty high accuracy just by predicting the majority class, but you fail to capture the minority class, which is most often the point of creating the model in the first place.
 For example, if the class distribution shows that 99% of the data has the majority class, then any basic classification model like the logistic regression or decision tree will not be able to identify the minor class data points.

 Credit Card Fraud Detection Example